Workshops

 Digital Storytelling: Hands-On with TimelineJS

 This workshop uses the live TimelineJS and Google Spreadsheets platforms to design a multimedia timeline story, demonstrates how to share it online, and discusses privacy considerations.
+The instructor will provide participants with as story plan, spreadsheet template, and digital content, so that we can jump right in to learning and creating.

 "Got geo data?"
 Getting Started with Mapbox Parts I & II

-The facilitator will demystify the choices in web mapping platforms and provide a framework for how to make a good decision.
+When you want to make a digital map, there seem to be a world of splintered choices, and none of them quite right.
+In this two part workshop (morning + afternoon sessions), digital humanist and mapmaker RJ Ramey of Auut Studio will demystify the choices and provide a framework for how to make a good decision.
 We will then gain practical skills for cartography and data visualization on the Mapbox platform, which is more like a ‘lego set’ than just one single tool.
-No prior mapping experience is necessary.

 Macroscopic Reading through Text Mining